-The standard connecting rod is made from 1/4-inch stainless steel encased in rigid, 1/4-inch schedule 40, PVC pipe tubing.
+The standard connecting rod is made from 1/4-inch stainless steel encased in rigid, 1/4 inch schedule 40, PVC pipe.
 The sections of stainless steel rod are flush coupled to form a continuous string.
-Fiberglass rods may also be used, but their lower modulus, combined with friction effects may lead to insufficient precision in applications where high resolution, (>0.1 mm), is required.
+Fiberglass rods may also be used, but their lower modulus may lead to lower precision in applications where high resolution, (< 0.1 mm), is required.
 Graphite rods, which have a very low thermal coefficient, are available for high temperature applications and for applications where thermal effects on the rods must be minimized.
-Tell-tales, or rods extending below the bottom anchor, are sometimes used in tunnel applications.
-The tell-tale is designed to be exposed during the tunneling operation so that the position of the bottom anchor relative to the roof of the tunnel can be accurately determined.
+Tell-tales, or rods extending below the bottom anchor are sometimes used in tunnel applications.
+When installed ahead of the tunnel face, the tell-tale is designed to be exposed during the tunneling operation so that the position of the bottom anchor relative to the roof of the tunnel can be accurately determined.